shorepine/alles/README.md

 ## Generating new FM patches or changing the PCM bank

 Alles comes prebaked with some converted DX7 patches from the [learnFM](https://github.com/bwhitman/learnfm) project.
 It also comes prebaked with a long buffer of PCM samples, mostly ones that are more complex to synthesize using additive oscillators, for example, closed hi-hats or cymbals.
 If you build your own firmware, you're free to change both.
-In [`amy_headers.py`](https://github.com/bwhitman/alles/blob/main/amy_headers.py), [`partials.py`](https://github.com/bwhitman/alles/blob/main/partials.py) and [`fm.py`](https://github.com/bwhitman/alles/blob/main/fm.py) you'll see functions that can regenerate `pcm.h`, `fm.h`, `partials.h` for you, by giving it other FM patches, PCM buffers or even SoundFonts.
+In [`amy_headers.py`](https://github.com/bwhitman/alles/blob/main/amy_headers.py), [`partials.py`](https://github.com/bwhitman/alles/blob/main/partials.py) and [`fm.py`](https://github.com/bwhitman/alles/blob/main/fm.py) you'll see functions that can regenerate `pcm.h`, `fm.h` for you, by giving it other FM patches, PCM buffers or even SoundFonts.

 ## THANK YOU TO